Lohaniharshit/Uttarakhand-Fruits/README.md

 ### Additional options:

---fruit: Specify the name of the fruit to analyze
+--fruit: Specify the name of the fruit to analyze.

 --region: Specify a region instead of a fruit.